 By 2020, Gen Z will command nearly 40 percent of all consumer shopping.

 And Gen Z is online—really, really online: a recent study found that 74 percent of Gen Z members spend five hours or more every day online.
-Marketers who want to capture the attention of this generation therefore need to look for them online and find ways to connect with them there, which means catering to their unique preferences.
+Therefore, marketers who want to capture the attention of this generation need to look for them online and find ways to connect with them there, which means catering to their unique preferences.
 Though they’re not so distant age-wise from the generation currently cornering the market—millennials—Gen Z has buying habits all their own.

 We’ve collected a few of the most important stats about Gen Z’s buying habits for marketers to note: